 celebrations in the United States.
 Where the east coast has the hugely

 popular Mummers Parade in Philadelphia, over here on the west the crowds

 head to the Pasadena streets for a festival of colour, costume and music

 leading up to the Rose Bowl college football game later in the day.

 The local organisers rather grandly brand the Tournament of Roses events America's New Year Celebration and in terms of scale it certainly lives up to the billing, with crowds of hundreds of thousands lining the parade ' to watch in person, and many more millions watching via the live TV coverage and online streaming that has become a key feature of the event.
 See further down the page for details on how you can watch the parade either on your TV or via the internet.

-The 2016 parade is the 127th time this event has taken place.
-The parade route predominantly follows the town's main street of Colorado Boulevard, where the main grandstands are located.
+The parade predominantly follows the town's main street of Colorado Boulevard, where the main grandstands are located.